pcbouman-eur/form-demo-internal/README.md

 This is primarily meant for internal use to show how modern web frameworks could work.
 In practice, a lot more features would be needed to make this a viable application.

+Note that I never wrote any Perl code before this, so it is quite likely not the nicest Perl ever written.

 ## How to use

 For this to work, you need to have a few things installed: [NodeJS](https://nodejs.org) and [Yarn](https://yarnpkg.com/) to be able to compile/adjust the frontend.
 To be able to run the backend, you need a new enough version of [Perl](https://www.perl.org/) and [Mojolicious](https://mojolicious.org/).